ForNextSoftwareDevelopment/3dEngine/README.md

 You could just look at the HID class in my code to build your own 3d application.
 This engine is far from perfect, I made it several years ago (to give a try with OpenGL) and it can read (simple) object (.obj) and material files (.mtl), but for large objects it's not really usable.

-Also I'm still busy with the HDK2 device, now there is a glitch when going through the '180 degrees barier' in the view angle.
+Also I'm still busy with the HDK2 device, now there is a glitch when going through the '180 degrees barrier' in the view angle.
 For some reason the 'roll' gets out of control.
 If I have time I will look into it, but as I said, it's just a hobby project for me.